 SimpliSafe is one of our favorite home security systems.
 It’s affordable, easy to install, and simple to use.
 That said, it’s not perfect.
-SimpliSafe cameras are less than stellar, the system doesn’t have smart home automation features, and you have to pay up front for your equipment.
+SimpliSafe cameras are less than stellar and the system doesn’t have smart home automation features.

 Alternatives to SimpliSafe